Vineyard Beekeeping & Craft Honey Beer TastingFrom £55.00

 - Refreshments provided

 Beekeeping in Sussex: a unique opportunity to get hands on beekeeping experience.
 Perfect introduction to any budding beekeeper or anyone with a fascination for the bees.
-Honey Beer remains a lesser known style of beer, participants will get to try 2 different beers: an ale and a lager.
+Honey Beer remains a lesser known style of beer, participants will get to try 3 different beers: a Lager, an IPA and an Ale.
 Food matching: most beer tasting do not offer food pairing and it is usually reserved to wine tastings.
+Hiver has selected their food matching to highlight that beers can be successfully paired with food.

-Hiver Beers tasting is very sensorial: you’ll try the beer, the food, the honeys used in the brewing process and some of the beer ingredients.
+Hiver Beers tasting is focused on enhancing a sensorial experience: you’ll try the beer, the food, the honeys used in the brewing process and some of the beer ingredients.
 The Albourne Estate, our hosting venue, is a stunning location in the South Downs, guaranteeing picturesque views.

 Hiver sources raw honey from independent British beekeepers.
 Beekeepers say that good quality honey should not be pasteurised, the same way that brewers talk about good quality beer.
 The fact that bees forage in a three mile radius to the hive, means that the three honeys we source for Hiver honey beer are as varied and unique as the malted barley and hops that were picked during the recipe development stage.